 As shown on Drawings STM-1 and STM-2, the majority of the subject site is proposed to discharge directly to Lake Ontario.
 Major storm flows will be conveyed overland through the road right-of-ways.
 Minor storm flows will be conveyed through the storm sewer system to three new headwalls located at the south-west corner of the subject site.
 Headwalls 1, 2 and 3 will outlet into the channel previously used for discharge from the coal plant.
-Future site plan areas located in the north-east corner of the subject site will discharge to Serson Creek via headwalls to be designed at the site plan stage.
+Drainage to Serson Creek has been minimized to avoid multiple outfalls to the watercourse.
 Prior to any runoff discharging into the receive water bodies, water treatment will be provided to satisfy the stormwater management criteria set out by CVC and the City.